Phreyzer/mo826-1s2022/p4/README.md

 The images suggest that a frontier exists around a kurtosis value of 10, where an image with a value higher than 10 gets classified as a stroke lesion and a lower value as multiple sclerosis.
 To confirm our hipotesis lets plot the distribution of kurtosis values for each lesion type.

+**Image 7** - Kurtosis comparison for the three kinds of brain lesions.
 <div align="center">
 <img src="https://github.com/Phreyzer/mo826-1s2022/blob/main/p4/assets/image07.png?raw=true" width="716" height="277">
 </div>